runtipi/runtipi-appstore/apps/wekan/metadata/description.md

 ## Mail

 Wekan requires a working email to register a user.
-This app is configured to use gmail with an app-password.
+This app is configured to use a `user@googlemail.com` account with an app-password.

 <https://support.google.com/mail/answer/185833?hl=en>